Surgeon General Research On Loneliness: Is Loneliness An Epidemic?

 Rawpixel

-Is loneliness an epidemic?
+Is social isolation and loneliness an epidemic?

 According to the Surgeon General, loneliness is now a public epidemic.
 An epidemic is an unexpected increase in cases of a particular health challenge.
 Loneliness can directly impact physical and mental health, so it is often considered a health risk.